gibbok/notes-graphql/README.md

 - A middleware function that intercepts the HTTP request before it reaches the GraphQL server and adds the Authorization header with the bearer token.
 This approach can be useful if you're using a third-party library or service to handle authentication and don't want to modify your GraphQL schema.

+> Delegate authorization logic to the business logic layer not on the GraphQL layer.

 ## Resources